DevOpsGHZ/M1-Build/README.md

 ##Introduction

- * Trigger a buld in response to a git commit
+By configuring Jenkins, we were able to do following for our test project:

- * Execute a build job via a shell , which ensures a clean build each time
+ * Trigger a buld in response to a git commit.
- * Determine failure or success of a build job, and as a result trigger an email notification
+ * Execute a build job via a shell script, which ensures a clean build each time.
- * Have multiple jobs corresponding to multiple branches in a repository
+ * Determine failure or success of a build job, and as a result trigger an email notification.
- * Track and display a history of past builds (a simple list works) via http
+ * Have multiple jobs corresponding to multiple branches in a repository.

-##Setting up
+ * Track and display a history of past builds via jenkins build page.

-###Vagrant
+##Set up Vagrant
 Install [vagrant](https://www.vagrantup.com/downloads.html) and a virtual machine provider like [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

 Initiate a virtual machine: